 Exercise is a great counter to this belly bloating.
 ‘Put aside at least 30 minutes three times a week to exercise, suggests Miss Adib.
 ‘It’s a great stress-buster - as well as helping keep your body strong, physical activity releases ‘feel good’ hormones, giving you a much-needed mood boost!’

-Miss Stephanie Moore, the Clinical Nutritionist at Twenty-five Harley Street adds, ‘Bloating can be associated with many lifestyle factors, not just diet.
+Nutritionist and author Stephanie Moore, adds, ‘Bloating can be associated with many lifestyle factors, not just diet.
 It tends to respond really well to a more holistic approach where stress, sleep and nutrition can all be addressed together.’